argilla-io/argilla/docs/_source/_common/snippets/start_page.md

 # Welcome to Argilla!

+<span class="start-page__logo"></span>

-## Argilla is a platform to build high-quality datasets.
+## Argilla is a platform to build high-quality datasets

+</div>

+<div class="start-page__content" markdown="1">

 To get started, you can create your first dataset as follows.
 For in-depth user guides, check the [documentation](https://docs.argilla.io/en/latest/) 📖.

-</div>

-<div class="start-page__content" markdown="1">
 ### 1. Open an IDE, Jupyter or Collab

 If you're a Collab user, you can directly use our [introductory tutorial](https://colab.research.google.com/github/argilla-io/argilla/blob/develop/docs/_source/getting_started/quickstart_workflow_feedback.ipynb).